 PG-13 | | Action, Adventure, Fantasy

-A young girl is institutionalized by her abusive stepfather, retreating to an alternative reality as a coping strategy, envisioning a plan to help her escape.
+A young girl institutionalized by her abusive stepfather retreats to an alternative reality as a coping strategy and envisions a plan to help her escape.

 Everyone has an Angel.
 A Guardian who watches over us.
 We can't know what form they'll take.
 One day, old man.
 Next day, little girl.
 But don't let appearances fool you, they can be as fierce as any dragon.
 Yet they're not here to fight our battles,...

 In the samurai scene the structure's gate belongs to a Japanese shrine, but inside is a temple.
 A shrine is associated with Shintoism, while a temple is associated with Buddhism.